 Using this structure, the poor email introduction from before would be re-written like this:

 It was fantastic meeting you last week at the Orange Conference.
 I enjoyed our conversation about innovative software and building great things.

 Message: Matt is helping his company grow to make Cutting Edge Software as seamless as possible.
 His role involves getting feedback to help his team sell better.
-Cutting Edge Software is a solution that does some pretty great things, and he knows that it can be way better.
-Matt would love to connect with you to hear what your thoughts are so he can relay your expertise and thoughts to his team.
+Cutting Edge Software is a solution that does some pretty great things, and he knows it can be way better.
+Matt would love to connect with you to hear what your thoughts are, so he can relay your expertise and thoughts to his team.

 This email approach has helped me effectively connect with many second-degree connections.
 Give this strategy a try and increase your connect rate.